kobbejager/rpi-gpio-api/README.md

 Note that physical pin numbers are used, not the BCM numbering.
 If you want to change this, replace `GPIO.setmode(GPIO.BOARD)` by `GPIO.setmode(GPIO.BCM)`

-### Installating, starting and enabling the Systemd unit
+### Installing, starting and enabling the Systemd unit

 ```
 sudo cp rpi-gpio-api/rpi-gpio-api.service /etc/systemd/system